 Full hair highlights are as you imagined it would be – “a full head of color.”
 Almost all the strands of hair are wrapped in a shade darker or lighter than your natural hair color.
-This is a good option for ones looking for en epic change of hair color.
+This is a good option for those looking for an epic change of hair color.

-Advantage of Full Highlights : You can look natural and like a frost queen, all at the same time, it just depends on how heavy you want it to be.
+Advantages of Full Highlights: You can look natural and like a frost queen, all at the same time, it just depends on how heavy you want it to be.

-Disadvantage of Full Highlights : It is quite expensive and more damaging.
+Disadvantages of Full Highlights: It is quite expensive and more damaging.

 There is no particular season to get highlights!
 If you choose your style by looking into the do’s and don’ts of highlights, you would mostly end up with the desired look, unless it’s your unlucky day.